ABOUT THE PROJECT

 When its three phases are complete, The Bridges will be home to approximately 2,000 to 2,500 residents.
 The Bridges is designed as an urban village that respects, enhances and takes cues from the surrounding neighborhood while creating a distinct environment on its own.
 Pedestrian-friendly streetscapes and a regional pathway provide direct access to the adjacent Bridgeland Light Rail Transit (LRT) station, recreational amenities, main street retail stores, downtown Calgary, the Bow River, the Calgary Zoo and the River District.

-We want to hear from you about the strengths and weaknesses of the application, what you value in your community, and any other suggestions or concerns you may have with this proposed redesignation.
+In October and November we asked you about the strengths and weaknesses of the application, what you value in your community, and any other suggestions or concerns you may have with this proposed redesignation.

 The input will be used to strike a balance between the proposal, community values, the area redevelopment plan and the Municipal Development Plan to modify the proposal as appropriate.

-Prior to providing input, please review the information boards presented at the Open House on October 24th for additional information.
+Look at the information boards presented at the Open House on October 24th for additional information.

 While we are asking for the community’s thoughts on this project, we cannot commit to implementing everything that is suggested.
 We will report back on “What We Heard” from the public and “What We Did”, how we used the information collected.
 The plan to redesignate this site of City-owned land must balance many factors including community values, the area redevelopment plan and the Municipal Development Plan.